-“Every child deserves the best possible start in life and the support that enables them to fulfill their potential.
+‘Every child deserves the best possible start in life and the support that enables them to fulfil their potential.
 Children develop quickly in the early years and a child’s experiences between birth and age five have a major impact on their future life chances.
-A secure, safe and happy childhood is important in its own right.”
+A secure, safe and happy childhood is important in its own right.
+Good parenting and high-quality early learning together provide the foundation children need to make the most of their abilities and talents as they grow up’.

-In our Early Years Foundation Stage (EYFS) we meet the needs of all of our children through a challenging and exciting provision that allows children to become more independent in their learning.
-We believe that children are more engaged when they have a choice in their learning and so our timetables includes lots of opportunities for children to ‘free flow’ and engage in play both indoors and outdoors.
-Through playing children are learning many new skills such as: risk taking; social skills; fine motor skills; problem solving; and communication skills.
+In our Early Years Foundation Stage (EYFS) we meet the needs of all of our children through a challenging and exciting provision that allows children to become independent learners.
+We believe that children are focused and engaged when they have a choice in their learning.
+Therefore, our timetables include lots of opportunities for children to ‘free flow’ and engage in play both indoors and outdoors.
+Through play, children are learning and developing many skills and characteristics that will support them in their education and future life.
+Further details of our EYFS Curriculum offer can be found in our curriculum guide attached below.

-At the end of reception year, EYFS staff will complete an end of year profile for each child to determine whether they are emerging, expected, or exceeding in the seven areas of learning and development.
+At the end of the Reception year, EYFS staff will complete an end of year profile for each child to determine whether they are emerging or expected in the seven areas of learning and development.
 More details on this can also be found at:

 The Foundation Stage is divided into Reception (children aged 4-5 years old) and Nursery (children aged 3-4 years old)

-The Nursery staff are Miss Moore-Haines (Class Teacher) and Mrs Coley, Mrs Steans and Mrs Patel (Teaching Assistants).
+The Nursery staff are Mrs Fasham (Class Teacher) Mrs Coley and Mrs Arnold (Teaching Assistants).

-The Nursery children are very much a part of the whole school.
-They share an outdoor area with the reception children.
+The Nursery children are very much a part of the whole school, joining in with whole school events and celebrations.

 Please contact the academy office for more information on admissions.